The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: PRS method competency: A simulation study

 We evaluated the PRS classification probabilities across 30 values of $ \delta_v $, ranging from no deviation, $\delta_v = 0$, to an extreme deviation, $ \delta_v = (3M+2) \delta $.
-This range captures shifts from within the acceptable range, where the population remains resemblant to the model, to larger deviations that are fully discrepant, indicating a substantial shift and necessitating model reconstruction.
+This range captures shifts from within the acceptable range, where the population remains resemblant to the model, to larger deviations that are fully discrepant.

 For each configuration of $ (n, B, \delta_v) $, we simulated $ K = 10^5 $ independent multinomial samples, $\bm{X}_k \sim \text{Multinomial}(n, \bm{p}_v), \quad k = 1, \dots, K.$ For each sample, we estimated the empirical probability distribution $ \hat{\bm{p}}_k $ and computed the PRS statistic using $ \bm{p}_0 $ as the reference.
 The proportion of simulations falling into each of the three PRS decision regions was recorded.